xdrus/aws-hello-world/README.md

 * [static-s3/infra.yaml](static-s3/infra.yaml) containes code to create resources required for web-site, such as S3 bucket, CF, etc. For simlicity, site is created with default CF URL to avoid additional charges (such as registration of your domain name).
 * [static-s3/web](static-s3/web) is web site content
+* [static-s3/cicd/deployment.yaml](static-s3/cicd/deployment.yaml) created a deployment pipeline to deploy web-site changes automatically. **Note**: Deployment infrastructure is not updated automatically yet, you need to re-execute Step 1 and Step 2 below to deploy any changes to this file.
+* [tests](tests) contains a simple testing framework that can be used both as deployment validation and health-check.

 ### How to deploy

 #### Prerequisites

+* You need to an AWS account and aws cli configured (or alternatively have acccess to AWS console)
 * You need to fork this repository if you want to deploy the project into your account.
-* You need to have AWS account and aws cli configured (or alternatively have acccess to AWS console)
-* You need to clone this repo in order to runn the commands below (or alternatively download required files manually and use AWS console).
+* You need to clone this repo/fork in order to run the commands below (or alternatively download required files manually and use AWS console).

 #### Step 1: set variables